syncfusion-content/angularjs-docs/angularjs/Grid/Columns.md

        });
 {% endhighlight %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as the result of previous code example:

 ![](columns_images/columns_img1.png)